nuuuwan/news_lk3_data/README.md

 *2024-07-11 09:33:00* · [`economynextcom`](https://economynext.com/sri-lanka-rupee-opens-flat-at-303-40-70-to-us-dollar-171671/) · `en`

-ECONOMYNEXT – Sri Lanka’s rupee opened slightly weaker at 303.40/70 to the US dollar on Thursday, while bond yields were broadly steady, and stocks opened 0.22 percent up, dealers said.
+ECONOMYNEXT – Sri Lanka’s rupee opened slightly stronger at 303.40/70 to the US dollar on Thursday, while bond yields were broadly steady, and stocks opened 0.22 percent up, dealers said.

 The rupee closed at 303.63/72 to the greenback on Wednesday.